-If the complaint is about the Headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1 and within the same timescales.
+If the complaint is about the Headteacher, or a member of the Governing Board (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1 and within the same timescales.

-Complaints about the Headteacher or member of the governing body must be made to the Clerk, via the Academy office.
+Complaints about the Headteacher or member of the Governing Board must be made to the Clerk, via the Academy office.